Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 ### Avg.
 Resolution Time

-Indicates the average difference between the Live Agent opening a conversation and resolving it.
+Indicates the average difference between when a user request is escalated to a human agent and when the human agent resolves the conversation.

 Source table: